VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 >
 > + <span class='speDebuff'>First in Line</span> and <span class='speDebuff'>Third in Line</span>: they take position on West, South and East of *Nidhogg* hitbox. ***With <span class='speDebuff'>Elusive Jump Target</span> on East facing away from the boss and <span class='speDebuff'>Spineshatter Dive Target</span> on West looking at the boss.***
 > + <span class='speDebuff'>Second in Line</span>: they take position on North East and North West, slightly outside of *Nidhogg* hitbox.
 If they have <span class='speDebuff'>Elusive Jump Target</span> and <span class='speDebuff'>Spineshatter Dive Target</span>, they must place their tower under each other.
->In this example, the Sumonner will look towards the East to put his tower at *Nidhogg* West side, and the Ninja will look towards the West to put his tower under the Scholar:
+>In this example, the Summoner will look towards the East to put his tower at *Nidhogg* West side, and the Ninja will look towards the West to put his tower under the Scholar:
 ><img class='soloImg' src='{{ page.imagePath | append: 'inLine.jpg'}}'>
 >
->Furthemore, due to <span class='debuff'>Fire Resistance Down II</span> timers, the **Darkdragon Dive** towers must be soaked by specific player based of your debuff:
+>Furthermore, due to <span class='debuff'>Fire Resistance Down II</span> timers, the **Darkdragon Dive** towers must be soaked by specific player based of your debuff:
 >
 > + 1st towers: by <span class='speDebuff'>Third in Line</span> players.
 > + 2nd towers: by <span class='speDebuff'>First in Line</span> East and West players.